Last updated on May 9th, 2023.

 - Website: National Trust for Scotland

-If you’re a fan of Sam Heughan who plays Jamie Fraser you’ll no doubt remember the scene at Lallybroch Mill (Lallybroch is Clan Fraser’s ancestral home) where Jamie hides from the Redcoats by submerging himself underwater for a nail-bitingly long time.
+If you’re a fan of Sam Heughan, who plays Jamie Fraser, you’ll no doubt remember the scene at Lallybroch Mill (Lallybroch is Clan Fraser’s ancestral home) where Jamie hides from the Redcoats by submerging himself underwater for a nail-bitingly long time.
+The scene was filmed at the National Trust for Scotland’s Preston Mill, which is one of Scotland’s oldest still-working mills.

-The countryside surrounding East Linton is extraordinarily pretty and there are a huge number of countryside walks to enjoy in the immediate area, plus it’s home to excellent nearby attractions like Hailes Castle and the National Museum of Flight.
+The countryside surrounding East Linton is extraordinarily pretty, and there are a lots of countryside walks to enjoy in the area.
+Plus, it’s home to superb nearby attractions like Hailes Castle and the National Museum of Flight.
+Preston Mill, meanwhile, is a category A listed building that dates from the 18th century, although there’s been a mill at the site for at least 500 years.

-While you’re there keep your eyes open for the Phantassie Doocot on the other side of the Tyne – a 16th-century building that used to house over 500 pigeons (a major food source back in the day).
+Preston Mill is unusual in that it features a Dutch-style conical roof, which looks idyllic in its location amongst rolling fields of wildflowers and the River Tyne flowing past it.
+While you’re there, keep your eyes open for the Phantassie Doocot on the other side of the Tyne, which is a 16th-century building that was used to house over 500 pigeons (a major food source back in the day).

 Gosford House